SFS2X Docs / DevelopmentBasics / join-and-create-rooms

 In the SFS2X framework Rooms are a quite sophisticated tool that can be configured in every minor detail.
 This article is not intended to analyze all these aspects.
 If you want to learn all the details we suggest to consult this guide to Room architecture.

 In this section we are going to mention two different types of Rooms: game Rooms and non-games Rooms (or "regular" Rooms).
+A third type also exists (MMO Rooms), but we will skip them for now.

 - Regular Rooms: by default a new Room is created with the isGame flag set to false.
 You can use these Rooms for all purposes such as the creation of a Lobby, chat Rooms, conference Rooms, etc.